skip to content

 Under the Residential Parks Act 2007 (SA), all residential park agreements must [s 10]:

-• include the full details of the park owner (name and address or address of registered office of the company); and
+• include the full details of the park owner (name and address or address of registered office of the company)

-• full name and place of occupation of the resident.
+• include the full name and place of occupation of the resident.

-The park owner must provide the resident with a copy of the agreement within certain time frames after it is signed [s 11].
+The park owner must provide the resident with a copy of the agreement after it is signed [s 11].
 Failure to do so can result in an expiation fee of $2,000 or a fine of up to $35,000.

 The park rules are automatically considered part of any residential park agreement and the park owner must ensure that a copy of the rules is included with the residential park agreement [s 12].
 Failure to do so can result in an expiation fee of $1,200 or a fine of up to $25,000.

-There are pro-forma residential park agreements available from the SA Gov- Forms and Factsheets for Residential Park Tenancies website.
+Pro-forma residential park agreements are available from the SA Government - Forms and factsheets for residential park tenancies website.

 Disputes

-A resident can make an application to the South Australian Civil and Administrative Tribunal SACAT to change or delete a term of a residential park agreement if the term is harsh or unconscionable [see Residential Parks Act 2007 (SA) s 45].
+A resident may apply to the South Australian Civil and Administrative Tribunal to change or remove a term of a residential park agreement if the term is harsh or unconscionable [Residential Parks Act 2007 (SA) s 45].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.